-The healthcare industry is a dynamic field, and the healthcare management profession includes individuals with specialized training either at the undergraduate and/or graduate level in the traditional management disciplines, but taught in a healthcare context, combined with coursework in policy and public health.
+The health care industry is a dynamic field, and the health care management profession includes individuals with specialized education in the traditional management disciplines, but taught in a health care context, combined with coursework in policy and public health either at the undergraduate and/or graduate level.

-According to the Bureau of Labor Statistics, employment in the field of healthcare management is expected to grow 116 percent from 2008-2018.
+According to the Bureau of Labor Statistics, employment in the field of health care management is expected to grow 22 percent from 2010-2020.
 The healthcare industry will continue to expand and diversify, requiring managers to help ensure smooth business operations.

-Today, an estimated 100,000 people serve in health administration, from middle management to CEO positions at organizations that range in size from 1-2 staff members to major international companies employing hundreds of thousands of employees.
+Today, an estimated 300,000 people serve in health administration, from middle management to CEO positions at organizations that range in size from one or two staff members to major international companies employing hundreds of thousands of employees.

-NOTE: The Health Administration, Management and Policy Centralized Application Service (HAMPCAS) is an online application service for students applying to a program granting a degree in health administration/management
+The Health Administration, Management and Policy Centralized Application Service (HAMPCAS) is an online application service for students applying to a program granting a degree in health administration/management.

 The American College of Healthcare Executives website offers career information for graduates.